sulfuror/rescript-sh/README.md

 ~$ chmod 700 rescript
 ~$ ./rescript install
 ```
-What you just did was to download the files and move the `rescript` to your `~/bin` or `~/.local/bin`
+What you just did was to download the files and move `rescript` to your `~/bin` or `~/.local/bin`
 directory.
 If the `~/bin` directory already exists it will move the script there.
 If not, it will move it to `~/.local/bin`.
-Both directories are located in your `home` directory.
-If you don't have any of these directories it will create the second
-one and move it there.
+If neither of these mentioned files is present, then it will ask you if you want to create it and it will create `~/.local/bin`.

 Note that you can just move the script to any location and use it from there if you know what you're doing but if you
 use the install command it will move it to the directories mentioned before.
 Also, you need to already have your `$PATH`